bigskysoftware/htmx/www/essays/hypermedia-clients.md

 It also provides developers with a hypermedia *client* that understands how to render HXML.

-Without that hypermedia client, Hyperview would be just another hypermedia-in-theory, like the JSON above, rather than a compelling, practical and *complete* REST-ful hypermedia solution.
+Without that hypermedia client, Hyperview would be just another hypermedia-in-theory, like the JSON above, rather than a compelling, practical and *complete* RESTful hypermedia solution.

 A hypermedia without a hypermedia client is like a fish without a bicycle, except where the fish is really only good at bicycling.

 ## Conclusion

-It took me a long time to appreciate how important the *client* is to a proper, REST-ful hypermedia system.
+It took me a long time to appreciate how important the *client* is to a proper, RESTful hypermedia system.
 This is understandable, since most of the early discussion around REST was around [API Design](https://www.martinfowler.com/articles/richardsonMaturityModel.html), and the client simply didn't come up much.

-What I see now is that a lot of these discussions were putting the cart before the horse: the only way a REST-ful hypermedia API can be useful is if it is consumed by a proper hypermedia client.
+What I see now is that a lot of these discussions were putting the cart before the horse: the only way a RESTful hypermedia API can be useful is if it is consumed by a proper hypermedia client.
 Otherwise, your hypermedia controls are wasted on what is, at the end of the day, a domain-specific thick client that just wants to get things done.